prescriptive-analytics/challenge-docs/docs/try.rst

 2. Preparation

-    2.1 Install boost library and make sure you have libboost path added to your system path
+    2.1 Install boost library and make sure you have libboost path added to your system path.
+We sugguest to use `boost 1.58.0 <https://sourceforge.net/projects/boost/files/boost-binaries/1.58.0/>`_.

     - Mac OS: `brew install boost`